- Cheapest car insurance in Iowa for a bad driving record

 Cheapest car insurance in Iowa by city

-Iowa City has the cheapest car insurance rates in Iowa, averaging $2,074.
-However, the most expensive city is Centerville, with average insurance rates of $2,628.
+Iowa City has the cheapest car insurance rates in Iowa at $2,074 per year.
+But the most expensive city is Centerville with rates of $2,628 per year.

 City | Average annual premium for clean record | Annual premium for high-risk driver |